 Looking for a community to learn from and support you in your pet business?
 Content creation and optimization for SEO are a consistent focus in our membership group, the All Pet Collaborative.

-Britt Kascjak is a freelance writer and content creator with a background in digital and social media marketing.
-In addition to running her own personal blogs Shed Happens and Alternatively Speaking, she is also the editor and a contributing writer for All Pet Voices.
+About the Author: Britt Kascjak is a freelance writer and content creator with a background in digital and social media marketing.
+In addition to being the BlogPaws Director of Content & SEO, she also runs her own personal blogs Shed Happens, The Kas Pack, and Lucifer the Rescue Pup.
 When she’s not working, she can be found volunteering in the rescue space, camping, hiking, canoeing, or spending time with her 3 dogs and 2 cats.